zhucaoxiang/CoilPy/docs/index.rst

 Welcome to coilpy's documentation!
 ==================================
 This is Caoxiang Zhu's personal Python package for plotting and data processing.

-You can check the API documentation.
+You can check the Python API documentation.
 :doc:`api/coilpy`

-Or check some examples.
+Or check the examples.
-`examples <examples/index.md>
+:doc:`example`

 .. toctree::
    :maxdepth: 4